Skip to content

 Why Underground Storm Shelters Work for Oklahoma Homes

-For homeowners who want to be completely below the wind, an underground shelter is the classic Oklahoma choice.
+For homeowners who want to be completely below the wind, an underground shelter is the classic Oklahoma choice, and it is the one most people here still call a storm cellar.
 Set into the yard or driveway, the unit puts soil and a steel lid between your family and the storm.
 Many people simply feel safest underground, and that peace of mind counts when sirens sound in the middle of the night.

 Oklahoma's soils do make in-ground installs more site-specific than above-ground ones.
 Central Oklahoma's expansive clay and a seasonally high water table in low-lying areas mean drainage and buoyancy have to be handled correctly.
 A licensed local installer who knows the ground in your area will evaluate the site, set the unit at the right depth, and backfill and grade so water drains away from the lid.